stereobooster/stereobooster.github.io/_posts/2015-11-14-rails-admin-interfaces.md

 ## Godmin

 [Godmin](https://github.com/varvet/godmin) is an admin framework for Rails 4+.
-Use it to build dedicated admin sections for your apps, or stand alone admin apps such as internal tools.
+Use it to build dedicated admin sections for your apps, or standalone admin apps such as internal tools.
 It has support for common features such as scoping, filtering and performing batch actions on your models

 ### Guiding Principles